Are you interested in joining the Child and Adult Care Food Program (CACFP)? Check out the CACFP Overview for more information.

 - For Profit: at least 25% of children enrolled or 25% licensed capacity (whichever is less) must receive W-2 Child Care Assistance (Title XX) or be eligible for free or reduced price meals.

-- Federal Employer Identification Number (FEIN) of organization
+- Federal Employer Identification Number (FEIN) of organization (refer to IRS documentation)

 - DPI Agency Code (if applicable): School Food Authority (SFA) or other organization currently participating in another child nutrition program, or that has participated in a child nutrition program in the past, must provide the DPI assigned agency code